saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 This setup allows Cribl to send events and logs to New Relic for monitoring and analysis.

+**Contributing**

+We welcome your contributions.
+Please feel free to fork the code, play with it, make some patches and send us pull requests.

+**🔼Enhancements:**

+- We will keep on updating this repo with the new implementation.

+**🙏Support**

+- Please [open an issue on GitHub](https://github.com/archanchoudhury/SOC-OpenSource/issues/new) if you'd like to report a bug or request a feature.

 Refrences used:
 https://github.com/peasead/elastic-container
 https://github.com/NUKIB/misp/tree/main